 FYE Mentor Program

 First Year Experience Leaders are an important of the FYE program.
-These leaders are assigned during New Student Orientation, and will continue to create and grow their cohort based upon the residential experience.
+These leaders are assigned to members of the Class of 2022 and meet officially during New Student Orientation.
+FYE leaders will continue to create and grow their cohort based upon the residential experience.
 Students in the FYE program (all first years) will experience a year-long set of engagement activities that support their personal, intellectual, and academic growth.
-If you need more information about WU FYE please contact Dr. Tashia Bradley @firstname.lastname@example.org.
-Students can learn more about the program and events through the WU FYE APP, which can be downloaded on their mobile devices or by checking the FYE calendar regularly.
+If you need more information about WU FYE please contact Dr. Tashia Bradley at firstname.lastname@example.org.
+Students can learn more about the program and events through the WU FYE APP, which can be downloaded on their mobile devices or by checking their FYE calendar regularly during the academic year.